 The band's cause was not hampered at all by the decisions of right-wing US institutions like the PMRC, Bob Dole, 700 Club and a whole list of others to target the band.
 Oddly enough, the Corpse had its biggest set back in Germany where a group of teachers and parents lead an attack on the band resulting in several songs being banned in that country.
 The band's gore-soaked covers are routinely censored in the USA; many appearing in two versions.
 The band also appears in the movie Pet Detective per request of fan/star Jim Carey.

 The band's original guitar Rusay left, ostensibly because of a lack of musicianship, but the band marched on.
 Furthermore, it was during the recording of Vile that the increasingly distant Barnes ended up making his side project a focus and left the band.
 The band recruited old friend Corpsegrinder and much to the surprise of the fans continued in much the same manner as before.
 For until that day the fans and media were left to believe that Chris Barnes (now exclusively in Six Feet Under) was the source of the savagery and gore in the band's music.
 Lo and behold the tradition's continuation in Cannibal Corpse, while Six Feet Under came across as a toned down death metal act.
+Having joined Cannibal Corpse, Corpsegrinder still honoured a Monstrosity commitment to play a show in Montreal despite being in the midst of recording Vile.
+The band drove up to Montreal with its (former) singer despite even having a van accident.

 The band, which left the cold and debris of Buffalo long ago for Florida, had consistently worked with producer Scott Burns at Tampa's Morrisound Studio until the band hired producer Colin Richardson.
 Furthermore, Gore Obsessed displayed the band's devotion to its roots and is produced by Neil Kernon.
 The band released an EP entitled Worm Infested in the autumn of 2002.
 This EP was made exclusively available on-line or on the road during the band's tour with Macabre and Cattle Decapitation.
 Cannibal Corpse reached the one million sale mark in 2003.
 The band planned to begin recording a new album with producer Neil Kernon towards the end of 2003.
 The death metallers would celebrate the band's fifteenth anniversary with the release of a four-disc box set containing three CDs and a DVD in late 2003.
 It was entitled 15-Year Killing Spree and was out in November.
 At the same time, the band's label announced that Cannibal Corpse has sold a total of one million albums in total.
 Around the same time guitarist Jack Owen and drummer Paul Mazurkiewicz announced a new side-project called Path Of Man, which also featured Helstar/Seven Witches frontman James Rivera.
 The band's first gig was due to be at a James Murphy benefit show on September 6 in St. Petersburg, Florida.